 You hold that position for a second or two and then slowly let yourself down into a full dead hang.

 Repeat these until you are completely exhausted.
 Then rest a minute and do a couple more sets.

 Alternatively, you can use pull up bands specially designed to assist your pull ups.

 Start with a relatively thick band that offers a lot of support and work your way up from there.

-Now it’s time to increase the amount of pull ups you can do!
+Now it’s time to increase the number of pull ups you can do!

 Greasing the Groove – Pull ups spread over the day